|MEETING PLACE:||Hells Canyon Grand Hotel, 621 21st Street, Lewiston, Idaho, 83501|

 Many of our guests travel with their smartphone even though there is no cell service.
 On a trip like this, there is always the risk of water damage to smartphones and other electronic devices, even when they are stowed in a dry bag.
 If you intend to take your phone with you on the river, consider investing in a small, waterproof container just for your phone.

-*The use of drones is prohibited by the Parks Service and the Bureau of Land Management on the Salmon River
+*The use of drones is prohibited by the Forest Service and the Bureau of Land Management on the Salmon River

 We are not able to provide a power source for recharging devices.
 To keep cameras, phones, GPS and other devices working you may need spare batteries or portable power.
 Options include compact portable solar panels that can recharge devices directly, portable power banks that store power, or a combo unit that can be charged before the trip and recharged with a built-in solar panel.